BitskiCo/bitski-js/docs/README.md

 const network = await web3.eth.net.getId();
 ```

+Unlike Metamask and other dapp browsers, you can request a provider for the network you are on.
 To use a different network pass in a network name ("rinkeby", "kovan") as the first argument.

 ```javascript
 const provider = bitski.getProvider("rinkeby");